AgentMC/Sao19/Translate/En/Part2.md

 Ronye who visited their land following Kirito lost her words to the sight of sick goblins left on the beds of the poor straw and crying weak hungry children.
 Even if the worst situation is pushed back by a large amount of emergency supplies brought from the Human World, it will not be a fundamental problem resolution.
 In that land one simply couldn’t support the prolific goblin population in the first place.

-But Ronnie did not try to think about their "future" until now.
+But Ronye did not try to think about their "future" until now.
 No, she tried to forget them.
 Figures of goblin children who galling and hitting each other like crazy trying to fetch not so tasty hard-baked breads from her own hands.

 _Since then, goods should be continuously sent from the Human World.
 Maybe once in a while I tell myself that something is wrong, but looking back now I see that in the rich Human World, although I was a lower-class aristocrat, I lived as nobles do without any inconvenience._